 |Binomial Name:||Rhodiola Rosea|

-Rhodiola Rosea, generally known as Aaron’s rod, Golden Root, Orpin Rose, King’s Crown, Lignum Rhodium, Rose Root, Western Roseroot, Lignum Rhodium or Arctic Root, is a genus of Rhodiola, belongs to the family Crassulaceae.
-It is a flowering plant which perennially grows in the cold parts of the earth.
-We come across them in the mountainous regions of Central Asia, most parts of the Arctic, high ranges of Europe, like the Pyrenees, Alps, Scandinavia, Ireland, England, the mountains of the Carpathian and Ireland.
-It is also spread along the eastern provinces of North America, ranging from the Baffin Island to the mountainous regions of North Carolina.
+Rhodiola Rosea, generally known as Aaron’s rod, Golden Root, Orpin Rose, King’s Crown, Lignum Rhodium, Rose Root, Western Roseroot, Lignum Rhodium, or Arctic Root, is a genus of Rhodiola, belongs to the family Crassulaceae.
+It is a flowering plant that perennially grows in the cold parts of the earth.
+We come across them in the mountainous regions of Central Asia, most parts of the Arctic, and high ranges of Europe, like the Pyrenees, Alps, Scandinavia, Ireland, England, and the mountains of the Carpathian and Ireland.
+It is also spread along the eastern provinces of North America, ranging from Baffin Island to the mountainous regions of North Carolina.

 Primarily this plant was documented by the Greek physician Dioscorides in 40-90 AD in De Materia Medica, and renamed as Rhodiola Rose which was formerly called Rodia Riza.
 It has a reference to the scent of rose that emanates when the root is the newly cut.
 A naturalist from Sweden, Carl Linnaeus of 1707 to1778 has recorded the uses of R. Rice in the form of an astringent in the treatment of headache, hysteria, leucorrhea and hernia.
 For hundreds of years the Scandinavians and the Russians have been using this plant.
 In the Tibetan folk medicine R. Rosea it is used as a hemostatic.
 Some people in central Asia made tea using this herb, which they believed, to have the properties of relieving flu and cold, whereas in some places like Mongolia, the herbalists used it to prevent and cure cancer and tuberculosis.
 Since long, it was termed as an Adaptogen, which meant that the substances acquired from the natural plant, worked for the overall improvement of the body function and in boosting immunity.
 In Eastern Europe, this herb was highly prized for possessing properties to improve work performance, to stimulate the function of the nervous system and to prevent fatigue.